Skip Navigation

 • Plagiarism in any submitted coursework (copying another person’s work / words and turning them in as if they were original work)

-Students who choose to violate these guidelines face a failing grade (zero), detention, in or out of school suspension (ISS / OSS), and / or expulsion at the discretion of the teacher and administration.
+Students who choose to violate these guidelines face a failing grade (zero), detention, out of school suspension (OSS), and / or expulsion at the discretion of the teacher and administration.
+Final decisions are not open to any appeal process.

 NONDISCRIMINATORY POLICY